TDS Calculator

 Understanding Total Dissolved Solids (TDS)

-• From Conductivity: This method measures how well electricity flows through water.
+• Conductivity Method: This measures how well electricity flows through the water.
+As more solids dissolve, conductivity rises.

-• From Evaporation: This method evaporates water and weighs the leftover solids.
+• Evaporation: This involves evaporating water and weighing the leftover residue to find TDS.

 Advanced Features of the TDS Calculator